itu-tid/lecture-notes/Coding-Guidelines.md

+# Clean Code

+To make your code more maintainable, and your life easier, here are some rules that we want you to follow in TID.
+This is a living document, so as we discover new rules we add them here.

+# General

+## Avoid copy-pasting code that you don't understand

+The code will become a big ball of mud if you just add stuff in there.

+As a rule of thumb, code generation is useful as a reminder of something that you knew before, something that you understand and just forgot.

 # Styling

 ## Separate the style for a component in a separate file
-Do not use inline styling.
-This promotes the separation of concerns.
+- Do not use inline styling.
+- This promotes the separation of concerns and reusability.

 ## Do not hardcode colors ad hoc